Banking and Finance MSc

 15 credits

-This module provides an underpinning and understanding of the numerical techniques used in the business and finance world to aid strategic decision making.
+This module provides an underpinning and understanding of the numerical techniques used in the business and finance world to aid strategic decision-making.

 You will be equipped with the accounting, mathematical and statistical foundations that are necessary in the areas of accounting and finance and highly valued by employers.

-You are encouraged to read articles from academic journals and discuss your findings during the interactive sessions, and you will also be able make use of the Bloomberg Trading Room to analyse financial data.
+You are encouraged to read articles from academic journals and discuss your findings during the interactive sessions, and you will also be able to make use of the Bloomberg Trading Room to analyse financial data.

 Financial Statement Analysis